jimasp/behave-vsc/CONTRIBUTING.md

 - *Unless you are in a top-level function, i.e. an entry point function, handler or unawaited async function, then errors should be thrown (i.e. do not call showError except in these cases)*.
 This is so that (a) all parent catches know about the error and can act on it, for example to cancel a test run if required, and (b) the error only gets shown once (at the top of the stack).
 - These are general guidelines.
 If you are adding a `throw` (or `showError`), then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly, *only gets shown once*, creates an error dialog box to alert the user and has the full expected stack if `xRay` is enabled. i.e. *think about the user experience*.
 - Note that stack traces should only appear if `behave-vsc.xRay` is enabled.
-- `showError` will show the error in a dialog box to alert the user.
 - Generally speaking, Info level events appear in the output window.
 Warnings and Errors appear in the output window and as a notification window.
 All of them will appear in console if `xRay` is enabled.
 See [Logging](#logging) for more information.

 ### Logging

 - In the case of errors, should not call the logger.
 You should `throw` for errors (see [Exception handling](#exception-handling)), and `showWarn` for warnings.
 This will automatically log the error/warning and open a notification window to alert the user.
 - Log info to the Behave VSC project context output window and any active debug window: `services.logger.logInfo("msg", projUri)`.
 Preferred over `logInfoAllProjects()` wherever possible.
-- Log info to all Behave VSC output windows (regardless of project): `services.logger.logInfoAllProjects`. *This should be used sparingly, i.e. only where a workspace context does not make sense.*
+- Log info to all Behave VSC output windows (regardless of project): `services.logger.logInfoAllProjects`. *This should be used sparingly, i.e. only where a project context does not make sense.*
 - Log info to the vscode test run output at the same time: specify the run parameter: `services.logger.logInfo("msg", projUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg\r\n")`.
 - Log only for extension developers (contributors) and users who want to see diagnostic output: `diagLog("msg")`.